hashicorp/terraform-website/content/source/docs/enterprise/saml/configuration.html.md

 ~> **Important:** Only PTFE users with the site-admin permission can modify SAML settings.
 For more information about site admins, see [Administering Private Terraform Enterprise][admin].

-Prior to activating SAML, we recommend that you create a TFE user who has:
+Prior to activating SAML, we recommend that you create a [non-SSO admin account for recovery](./troubleshooting.html#create-a-non-sso-admin-account-for-recovery).

-* The site-admin permission
-* An email address that will never be used for any SAML user

 In case of any issues during SAML configuration, this ensures that there will be an admin able to log in and make necessary adjustments.